Ovarian Cyst: Pain, Symptoms, Causes, Treatment & More

 Types of Ovarian Cyst

-There are various types of cysts that are produced in a human body including, dermoid, endometrioma and functional.
+There are various types of cysts that are produced in the human body including, dermoid, endometrioma and functional.

-Moreover, functional cysts are most common type while others are less common.
+Moreover, functional cysts are the most common type while others are less common.

-The two types of functional cysts are discussed below,
+The two types of functional ovarian cysts are discussed below,

 1. Follicle Cyst

-An egg develops in a sac in ovaries, referred as follicle during the female reproductive cycle.
+An egg develops in a sac in the ovaries, referred to as a follicle during the female reproductive cycle.

-Generally, this sack breaks down resulting in the release of egg but if it doesn’t then the fluid inside in the follicle can result in the formation of cyst.
+Generally, this sack breaks down resulting in the release of egg but if it doesn’t then the fluid inside in the follicle can result in the formation of a follicular cyst.

 2. Corpus Luteum Cyst